 \begin{corollary} $\Nash$ is Las Vegas computable. \end{corollary}

-It was already shown as \cite[Theorem 16.6]{hoelzl} that even for a Las Vegas computation solving just $\aouc$ is is not possible to compute a positive lower bound for the success chance from the input -- so in particular, there is no global lower bound.
+It was previously demonstrated in \cite[Theorem 16.6]{hoelzl} that even for a Las Vegas computation solving just $\aouc$ it is not possible to compute a positive lower bound for the success chance from the input -- so in particular, there is no global lower bound.

 By dropping the requirement that a wrong guess must be reported at some stage of the computation, we arrive at Monte Carlo machines.
-They, too, make random coin tosses and subject to the requirement that any completed output must be correct, and that a correct output needs to be given with some positive probability.
+They, too, make random coin tosses and are subject to the requirement that any completed output must be correct and that a correct output needs to be given with some positive probability.
 However, they can fail by simply stopping to produce output\footnote{Due to the Halting problem, we cannot detect whether they have done that.}.
 This model was introduced in \cite{hoelzl2}, and from the characterizations obtained there together with our classification it follows that:

 \begin{corollary} $\Nash$ is Monte Carlo computable, and moreover, we can compute a positive lower bound for the success chance from the dimensions of the game. \end{corollary}